 - how much a donation or other form of patronage means to our ability to keep going

 Help your readers to understand the changes that are happening in publishing, why that is positive for you and how they can become part of it.

 Your fans and followers like being part of what you’re creating.
 Their liking for your books can very easily turn into something more.

 ALLi’s Self-Publishing 3.0 Campaign

-As part of ALLi’s Self-publishing 3.0 campaign, we have produced two badges which you are welcome to use on your website and elsewhere.
+As part of ALLi’s Self-publishing 3.0 campaign, we have produced two badges that you are welcome to use on your website and elsewhere.

 Use the following code to embed in your site:

-The second is for use by readers (and booksellers and other parties) who would like to demonstrate that they support indie authors by buying direct or through patronage.
+The second is for use by readers, booksellers, and other parties who would like to demonstrate their support for indie authors.

 <a href="https://www.allianceindependentauthors.org/self-publishing-3-0/"><img class="aligncenter wp-image-5811 size-full" src="https://www.allianceindependentauthors.org/wp-content/uploads/2018/06/ALLi-Badge-3.0-Reader-Badge.jpg" alt="I Support Indie Authors" width="300" height="300" /></a>